google/WebFundamentals/src/content/en/updates/2017/04/native-mac-os-notifications.md

 <figure>
   <img src="/web/updates/images/2017/04/macos-notifications/image02.png">
   <figcaption>
-    Before and after of notification action buttons with icons displayed by Chrome vs displayed by MacOS.
+    Before and after of notification action buttons with icons displayed by Chrome vs displayed by Mac OS X.
   </figcaption>
 </figure>

 ### Chrome Logo

 The Chrome logo will always be displayed and cannot be replaced or altered.
-This is a requirement for third party applications on MacOS.
+This is a requirement for third party applications on Mac OS X.

 ### Images